monkphin/HobbySub/TESTING.md

     Users:
         Validates account views, address management, password resets, and account deletion.

-A full HTML breakdown of test coverage has been included in the docs/htmlcov folder on this Repo.
+A full HTML breakdown of test coverage is included in the docs/htmlcov folder of this repository and can be viewed directly [here.](https://monkphin.github.io/HobbySub/htmlcov/)

 ## Warnings and Notes:
 The test run completed successfully with 65 tests passing and 2 warnings: